irishakarpova/Contact-Us-Form_REST_API/README.md

 ```

-<p>In addition, I am going to import yup to validate the fields.</p>
+<p>In addition, We are going to import the yup library to validate the fields.</p>

 ```javaScript
 import * as Yup from "yup";